yusrilarzaqi/Kuliah/other/Try Hack Me/Nmap/README.md

 ## TCP Connect Scans

-To understand TCP Connect Scans (`-sT`), it's important that you're comfortable with the *TCP three-way handshake*
+To understand TCP Connect Scans (`-sT`), it's important that you're comfortable with the *TCP three-way handshake* If this term is new to you then completing [Introductory Networking](https://tryhackme.com/room/introtonetworking) before continuing would be advisable.

+As a brief recap, the three-way handshake consist of three stages.
+First the connecting terminal (our attacking machine, in this instance) sends a TCP request to the target server with the SYN flag set.
+The server then acknowledges this packet with a TCP response containing the SYN flag, as well as the ACK flag.
+Finally, our terminal completes completes the handshake by sending a TCP request with the ACK flag set.